toddstoffel/columnstore/README.md

 ## Access

-After using terraform, see your host file to get your elastic ip.
-Your admin credentials should have been selected in step 3 above.
+*After using terraform, see your inventory/hosts file to get your elastic ip.
+Your admin credentials should have been selected in step 3 above.*

 ###### MaxScale GUI Access